ngen-brett/gitlab-ce/doc/ci/introduction/index.md

 ![pipeline status](img/pipeline_status.png)

-At the end, if anything goes wrong, you can easily [roll back](../environments.md#rolling-back-changes) all the changes.
+At the end, if anything goes wrong, you can easily [roll back](../environments.md#rolling-back-changes) all the changes:

 ![rollback button](img/rollback.png)